Houthis: Political

 During their campaigns against both the Saleh and Hadi governments, Houthis used civil disobedience.
-Following the Yemeni government's decision on 13 July 2014 to increase fuel prices, Houthi leaders succeeded in organising massive rallies in the capital Sanaa to protest the decision and to demand resignation of the incumbent government of Abd Rabbuh Mansur Hadi for "state-corruption".
+Following the Yemeni government's decision on 13 July 2014 to increase fuel prices, Houthi leaders succeeded in organising massive rallies in the capital, Sanaa, to protest the decision and to demand resignation of the incumbent government of Abd Rabbuh Mansur Hadi for "state-corruption".
 These protests developed into the 2014–2015 phase of the insurgency.
-Similarly, following 2015 Saudi-led airstrikes against Houthis which claimed civilians lives, Yemenis responded to the Abdul-Malik al-Houthi's call and took to streets of the capital, Sanaa, in tens of thousands to voice their anger at the Saudi invasion.
+Similarly, following 2015 Saudi-led airstrikes against Houthis which claimed civilians lives, Yemenis responded to Abdul-Malik al-Houthi's call and took to streets of Sanaa by the tens of thousands to voice their anger at the Saudi invasion.

 The movement's expressed goals include combating economic underdevelopment and political marginalization in Yemen while seeking greater autonomy for Houthi-majority regions of the country.
-One of its spokespeople, Mohammed al-Houthi, claimed in 2018 that he supports a democratic republic in Yemen.
+One of its spokespeople, Mohammed al-Houthi, said in 2018 that he supports a democratic republic in Yemen.
 The Houthis have made fighting corruption the centerpiece of their political program.